mehedy0905/mehedy0905/README.md

 **Research Assistant @ [ARCED Foundation](https://arced.foundation)** · Economics Graduate · Aspiring Economist

 Currently I am serving as a Research Assistant at ARCED Foundation, contributing to research and data initiatives aligned with the organization's mission to provide tools and services for research, training, and monitoring in socio-economic development.
-Holds a Bachelor of Social Science in Economics from East West University and is pursuing an MSc in Mathematics at Ahsanullah University of Science and Technology.
+I hold a Bachelor of Social Science in Economics from East West University and is pursuing an MSc in Mathematics at Ahsanullah University of Science and Technology.

 ---
 ## 🎯 Education
+-Master of Science in Mathematics, Ahsanullah University of Science and Technology
 - Bachelor of Social Science in Economics, East West University

 ---